flipperdevices/flipperzero-firmware/README.md

 ## TODO

-* Recover the UI Reading state to inform user that do not move the card.
+* Recover the UI Reading state to inform user that do not move the card during Transaction History Reading.